MLeidel/GptGUI/README.md

 Before using this application Python 3.x must be installed.

 To install Python go to https://www.python.org/downloads/.
 Click __Download Python 3.???__ and follow the installation instructions.

 You will also have to Sign Up at https://openai.com/api/ and __create anAPI Key__.
 There is no cost to do so.

-There are two ways to apply the key to the program.
+There are two options to apply the key to the program.

-### The first way is to set the GPTKEY as an environment variable.
+### The first option is to set the GPTKEY as an environment variable.
 #### For Windows it goes like this:
 Finally, you will have to edit the Windows _system environment variables_ to add the API Key.
 To do this go to the start menu and begin typing "advanced system settings".